grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 ## Installation

-Get the [binary version](https://vcvrack.com/Rack) for your OS here: https://vcvrack.com/Rack.
+Get the [binary version](https://vcvrack.com/Rack) for your OS here.

 ### Install the VCV Rack SDK

-From  [Plugin Development Tutorial page](https://vcvrack.com/manual/PluginDevelopmentTutorial) here: https://vcvrack.com/manual/ and the [SDK itself](https://vcvrack.com/downloads/) for your OS: https://vcvrack.com/downloads/.
+From [Plugin Development Tutorial page](https://vcvrack.com/manual/PluginDevelopmentTutorial) and the [SDK itself](https://vcvrack.com/downloads/) for your OS.

 Don't forget to setup the **RACK_DIR** variable: `export RACK_DIR=<Rack SDK folder>`.